Presidency of Yugoslavia: Post-Tito period

 In summer 1991 Mesić and Drnovšek, regarding their republics independent, ceased to attend sessions of the Presidency.
-They were followed by Bogićević and Vasil Tupurkovski from Macedonia, so that the Presidency de facto ceased to exist, although the members from Serbia, her provinces (Kosovo and Vojvodina) and Montenegro continued to hold sessions until 1992.
+They were followed by Bogićević and Vasil Tupurkovski from Macedonia, so that the Presidency de facto ceased to exist, although the members from Serbia, its autonomous provinces (Kosovo and Vojvodina) and Montenegro continued to regard themselves as Yugoslav and so held sessions until 1992 when the Federal Republic of Yugoslavia was proclaimed, this time with an individual head of state elected by the federal assembly.